Seller's duties

 • Fitness for all purposes for which goods of the kind in question are commonly supplied.

-If the goods aren't of satisfactory quality, the seller will have a defence if:
+If the goods or digital content are not of satisfactory quality, the seller may have a defence if:

-1. The seller has pointed out to the buyer specific defects before the contract is made; or
+• The seller pointed out specific defects to the buyer before the contract was made; or

-2. The buyer has examined the goods before the contract is made and should have noticed the defects.
+• The buyer examined the goods or digital content before the contract was made and should have noticed the defects.

 Goods installed for consumer